MichaelCWalsh7/milestone-project-1/README.md

 [View the live project here.](https://michaelcwalsh7.github.io/milestone-project-1/)

-This is a personal website advertising the skills and availability for work of Michael Walsh.
+This is a personal website advertising the skills and availability for work of Michael Walsh, herein referred to as 'the creator'.

 <h2 align="center"><img src="assets/images/README-images/README-hero-image.png"</h2>